 Leonardo da Vinci said ‘water is the driving force of all nature’ and nowhere is that more true than in Africa.
-Yet despite the fear of drought and ongoing prayers for rain to wet the dry earth and settle the dust, to fill dams and water holes for wildlife to splash in and bring green shoots to the vast plains, Africa offers some of the best water based playgrounds in the world.
-In it’s waterfalls and oceans, on it’s river’s tributaries and sleepy canals, if you are a lover of water like I am, you’ll find your alace here.
-These are five of my favourite must have African water experiences.
+Yet despite the fear of drought and ongoing prayers for rain to wet the earth and settle the dust, fill dams and water holes while bringing green shoots to the vast plains, Africa offers some of the best water-based playgrounds in the world.
+In its waterfalls and oceans, on its river’s tributaries and sleepy canals, if you are a lover of water like I am, you’ll find your place here.
+These are five must-have African water experiences.

 Mokoro riding in the Okavango Delta, Botswana

 Known as the jewel of the Kalahari for good reason, the Okavango Delta is on every safari enthusiast’s wish list and when you get there, you know exactly why.
 A unique oasis regarded as one of Africa’s best safari destinations, this important inland wetlands records 2500 species of plants, 65 of fish, 20 herbivores and their predators and more than 450 species of birds.
 This is a place of concentrated magic.
 My highlights here was having my guide manoeuvre me through the reed-lined waterways in the traditional Mokoro or dugout canoe.
 It’s the quiet that struck me most and I could just sit and absorb the setting and the moment and how close we could get to the animals in this unobtrusive way.
 There are also drives from some camps and bush walks too, but this is peace personified.